aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/using-truetype-fonts/manipulating-and-substitution-truetype-fonts/_index.md

 ﻿---
-title: Manipulate and Substitute TrueType Fonts – Aspose.Words for .NET
+title: Manipulate and Substitute TrueType Fonts in C#
 articleTitle: Manipulate and Substitute TrueType Fonts
 linktitle: Manipulate and Substitute TrueType Fonts
 description: "Aspose.Words for .NET can embed the correct TrueType fonts into the resulting document to ensure that it displays accurately.
 If a font or a specific character is not available, Aspose.Words searches for a suitable font replacement or uses the Font fallback mechanism."